BrickMark/BrickMark-BMT-Token/README.md

 - Vested: Mint can still mint to vested address.
 Should be allowed or not?
 - Vested: PayDividend can still mint to vested address.
 Should be allowed or not?
+- Vested: How long will be accounts vested?
+- Dividend: When will the first dividend be payed?
+- Paused: Should mint still be allowed
+- Freezed: Nothing allowed anymore
+- MinterRole / PauserRole: Really necessary?
+Or would "owner" be good enough?
+Separation of concern.

+### TODO
+- Design a state machine

 ## Requirements